 Main Modificati on Origin Section / Policy / Paragraph Page (Submission Document) Description of Proposed Focused Change Policy CS10 takes a sequential approach to office development in accordance with national guidance.
 This means the Council will seek to locate office development within existing centres in the first instance.
 However, given the size and character of existing centres not all office development can be accommodated within the District's centres and therefore flexibility must be applied to the location of B1a office space through the sequential approach.
 If no suitable available sites can be found within an existing centre then a suitable edge of centre location will be sought, followed by an accessible out of centre location.
 Such locations, for example Newbury Business Park, Hambridge Road/Lane and Arlington Business Park, already host some of the District's office floorspace and play a strategic role in providing offices for businesses that demand large floorplates and modern accommodation.
 Other edge of centre locations, such as London Road Industrial Estates, have the potential for redevelopment and the ability to deliver a greater employment base on these sites.
 It is the Council's preferred approach that if an edge of centre or out of centre site must be utilised for office development, then the site should be located within an existing Protected Employment Area or suitable brownfield site which is in a sustainable location, well served by a choice of transport modes.
-1. Sites within existing town and district centres; 2.
+In terms of sequentially preferable locations for office development, the following sequence is appropriate in accordance with national guidance: 1.
+Sites within existing town and district centres; 2.
 Suitably located brownfield sites or Protected Employment Area within an edge of centre location, and Newbury Business Park.
-Protected Employment Areas in such locations are: London Road Industrial Estates; Hambridge Road/Lane; Green Lane; Charnham Park; Station Yard; Arlington Business Park.
-Station Road and adjacent Estates.
+Protected Employment Areas in such locations are: London Road Industrial Estates; Hambridge Road/Lane; Green Lane; Charnham Park; Station Yard; Arlington Business Park; Station Road and adjacent Estates.